 Marion County Record

 I created a Substack in Marion to write more creative, experimental work about the middle of nowhere.
-Though I returned to New York in fall 2025, I have kept the blog alive and continue to write essays there once in a while.
+After returning to New York, I kept the blog alive, and continue to write essays there once in a blue moon.
 Read it here.

 Substack

 From 2020 to 2024, I wrote for UChicago’s student paper, the Chicago Maroon.
-As a junior, I took over as head editor of the sports section; as a senior, I continued in that role, while also frequently reporting on the university’s student encampment and its raid by university police.
-My complete work for the Maroon can be found here.
+As a sophomore, I took over as editor of the sports section.
+I continued in that role throughout my time on the South Side, while also reporting on newsier subjects, such as the university’s pro-Palestine encampment and its eventual raid by university police.

 Chicago Maroon